valkenzz/Bigeleisen_KIE/README.md

 where the subscripts l and h stand for the light and heavy isotopes,

-\text{v}

-υl*/
-υ*
-h
-is the ratio of the imaginary frequencies at the transition state structure, N is the number of atoms of the supermolecule, υi is the ith normal mode frequency of the corresponding isotopolog (l or h), ‡ denote the transition state structure, ui = hυi 2kBT, kB is Boltzmann’s constant, T is temperature, and h is Planck’s constant.
+υl*/υh* is the ratio of the imaginary frequencies at the transition state structure,
+N is the number of normal mode frequency,
+‡ denote the transition state structure, υi is the ith normal mode frequency of the corresponding isotopolog, kB is Boltzmann’s constant, T is temperature, and h is Planck’s constant,C the celerity of light in the vaccum.